Key takeaways:

 .space

-Things to watch out for when buying $1 domains
+What should you watch out for when buying $1 domains?

-Here’s what to look out for so you don’t end up paying more than you planned later on.
+Here’s what to look out for so you don’t end up paying more than expected:

-- Renewal prices increase after year one.
-That $1 deal almost always applies to the first year only.
-Renewals often rise to $10–$40, depending on the TLD.
-Always check the renewal rate before you buy, it’s the real cost of keeping your domain.
+- Renewal prices increase after year one: That $1 price almost always applies to the first year only.
+After that, renewals can jump to $10–$40 depending on the extension.
+If you plan to keep your website name long-term or manage multiple domains, always check the renewal rate before you buy.

-- Extras added at checkout.
-Some registrars automatically include add-ons like SSL, email, or privacy protection.
-These can be useful, but they also raise your total cost.
-Review your cart carefully before paying.
+- Extras added at checkout: Some registrars automatically include add-ons like SSL, privacy protection, or even a professional email address.
+These can be helpful, but they raise the total cost.
+That’s why it’s worth reviewing everything in your cart and removing anything you don’t need.

-- Short-term promos.
-These deals change frequently and can expire without notice.
-If you find a legitimate $1 offer, act fast but always double-check the source.
+- Short-term promos: These deals change quickly and can disappear without notice.
+If you find one that works for your project, act quickly, but still double-check the details before completing the checkout process.

 Now that you know which TLDs usually go for a dollar, here’s a quick look at some registrars where you’ll often find those limited-time deals.
-These aren’t always year-round offers, but they’re the places where $1 domains tend to appear most often.
+These aren’t always year-round offers, but they are places where $1 domain promotions tend to appear most often when you search for value deals.

 Network Solutions